Sorebit/sorebit.github.io/content/articles/16_levels.md

-# MPC-style 16 levels as an Ableton Live Rack
+Title: MPC-style 16 levels as an Ableton Live Rack
+Slug: 16_levels
+Date: 2021-03-28
+Status: published
+Summary: 16 levels coming to your controller.

 Ableton Push has a 16 levels mode.
 Live does not.
 Why?
-That\'s beyond me.
-For quite a few days now, I\'ve been looking online for a plug-and-play solution to fill this void left in me by the MPC.
+That's beyond me.
+For quite a few days now, I've been looking online for a plug-and-play solution to fill this void left in me by the MPC.
 Turns out I had to make one *myself*.

 ## Usage